SharedCode/sop/README.md

 See here for more details on two phase commit & how to access it for your application transaction integration: https://github.com/SharedCode/sop/blob/21f1a1b35ef71327882d3ab5bfee0b9d744345fa/in_red_ck/transaction.go#L23a

 ## Optimistic Orchestration Algorithm (OOA)
-SOP uses a new, unique algorithm using Redis I/O for orchestration, which aids in decentralized, highly parallelized operations.
+SOP uses a new, proprietary & open sourced, thus MIT licensed, unique algorithm using Redis I/O for orchestration, which aids in decentralized, highly parallelized operations.
 It uses simple Redis I/O ```fetch-set-fetch``` (not the Redis lock API!) for conflict detection/resolution and data merging across transactions whether in same machine or across different machines.
 Here is a brief description of the algorithm for illustration:
   * Create a globally unique ID(UUID) for the item
   * Issue a Redis ```get``` on target item key to check whether this item is locked